ezcatdb/molbiol_lung_corpus-guidelines/_entity/Method_cue.md

 The 'Method cue' may suggest confirmation/speculation degree of events.
 This cue can be types of experimental studies/clinical examination to analyse biological events.

 Specific actions for experimental procedures/clinical examiniations should be annotated as [Artificial_process]().
-Such actions may make some effect on entities.
+Such actions may make some effects on entities.

 - ***(experimental/computational)*** analyses/tests/assays